K-12 Educating the Next Generation

 Southern Arizona has a healthy high school graduation rate and growing college enrollment statistics.
 A highly educated population is an important attraction for companies that require a highly-skilled workforce.
 The amount of the population with bachelor’s degrees is an indicator that companies in high wage industries use to gauge the skill level of the local workforce.
 62% of the population of all four counties in Southern Arizona have continued their education at the collegiate level, and 35% have an associate’s degree or higher.

-To evaluate schools in Tucson and Southern Arizona, use this handy tool: www.educationevaluator.org
+To evaluate schools in Tucson and Southern Arizona, use: www.educationevaluator.org

 Joint Technical Education District (JTED)

 The Pima County JTED is a public high school district that offers premier, tuition-free Career and Technical Education programs to sophomores, juniors and seniors.
 They serve students from public, private, and charter schools, and students who are home-schooled.
 JTED also serves students who have not earned a diploma or GED and are under the age of 22.
 Students may attend JTED classes at one of our Central Campuses, located throughout Pima County, or at one of the satellite locations which are located at all public high schools in Pima County, Santa Cruz Valley, and in Mammoth San Manuel.
 This program is unique to our region and is a refocus on the types of vocational skills employers in the region need to succeed.

 The University of Arizona (UArizona), with a mission devoted to excellence in teaching, research, and public service, serves nearly 47,000 students.
 UArizona is a premier, public research university.
 The National Science Foundation (NSF) ranks the UArizona 19th for research and development expenditures among public universities and colleges, and 34th among public and private universities and colleges (2021).